kurealnum/Mini-Workflows/README.md

 The 2 ***REALLY*** important things to do every time you encounter a bug:

 ### 1. Check the syntax
-This is a crucial part of almost every single one of my workflows, you'll see it mentioned again and again.
+This is a crucial part of almost every single one of my workflows, and you'll see it mentioned again and again.
 Even if you're working in an editor with linting/syntax highlighting, still check it.
-I've missed plenty of important things because I thought that my editor would catch it.
+I've struggled on a lot of very simple errors because I thought that my editor would catch it.

 ### 2. Walk through your logic
 Whiteboarding is an amazing practice here!
 Make sure to leave plenty of spaces between your "lines of code" so you can come back and change things later!